7 Hazing Tragedies That Spurred Harsher Anti-Hazing Laws in 9 States

 In 1684, Harvard University student Joseph Webb was expelled for hazing that included hitting students and forcing them to perform acts of servitude.

-There are several additional anti-hazing initiatives underway, including:
+There are several other college and university anti-hazing initiatives pending, including:

 - Indiana HB1511, which was introduced on Jan.
 14, 2021, would require institutions of higher education (IHEs) to provide a hazing education program to all students and staff who advise or coach student organizations.
 It would also require IHEs and local organizations to report hazing allegations to law enforcement within 72 hours.